jeremyjohnreeder/tasklocale/README.md

 NOTE: These steps assume that ~/bin is included within your PATH environment variable.

+1. Compile Taskwarrior for your language of choice.
+Besides English, it supports German, Russian, French, Japanese, Portuguese, Spanish, Italian, and Polish.

-1. Execute the following commands: cp -R dottaskslashtasklocale ~/.task/tasklocale cp tasklocale ~/bin
+2. Execute the following commands: cp -R dottaskslashtasklocale ~/.task/tasklocale cp tasklocale ~/bin

-2. Edit ~/.task/tasklocale/taskrc, changing the default language reference (epo-RUS) to the language reference of your choice.
+3. Edit ~/.task/tasklocale/taskrc, changing the default language reference (epo-RUS) to the language reference of your choice.
+The only language currently supported is Esperanto.

-3. Edit ~/.taskrc, adding the following line: include ~/.task/tasklocale/taskrc
+4. Edit ~/.taskrc, adding the following line: include ~/.task/tasklocale/taskrc

+5. Create a symbolic link for your language's word for "task", if you like.
+	Esperanto: ln -s tasklocale ~/bin/tasko

 == How to Use TaskLocale ==